theghall/goto-dropdown/README.md

 # goto-dropdown

 Goto-dropdown makes dropdown menus appear with a click.
 It fallsback to CSS when there is no javascript.
+The menu is also responsive and will switch to mobile at 550px.

 ## Install